 Spatial scale: whole Borough Short/med/long term: medium-long term Temporary/permanent: permanent The SPD encourages the remediation of contaminated land and the application of pollution prevention measures during construction which will help to have a positive effect on this SA objective.
-20. To increase energy efficiency, and the proportion of energy generated from renewable sources in the Borough Impact: positive Likelihood: likely Spatial scale: whole Borough Short/med/long term: medium-long term Temporary/permanent: permanent Energy efficient measures and the use of renewable energy sources are encouraged throughout the SPD.
+20. To increase energy Impact: positive efficiency, and the proportion Likelihood: likely of energy generated from Spatial scale: whole Borough renewable sources in the Short/med/long term: medium-long term Borough Temporary/permanent: permanent Energy efficient measures and the use of renewable energy sources are encouraged throughout the SPD.
 These include natural ventilation and day lighting, energy efficient appliances, use of materials with high thermal mass etc.